 Being surrounded by strangers all the time is a sure way to feel unsafe.
 Get to know your neighbors and you can not only eliminate your fear of them, but you also have resources next door to help when you feel unsafe.
 If you meet your local police officers and get to know them, you’ll realize that they are a trusted source for you to go to for help.
 They don’t just dish out tickets; they also help keep people safe.

 7. Don’t watch shows or movies that put you on edge.

 This may seem like a silly point, but when you watch more murder mysteries and haunted movies you have more ideas of how someone could break in and hurt you.
 These ideas are not educational—they are for entertainment, and most of them are not even realistic.
 But they seem realistic because they are in a movie.
 If you don’t watch them, you’ll have fewer outlandish ideas for how things can go wrong.

 8. Use a security system.

 A security system is perhaps your best aid to feeling safe.
 A properly installed and set up security system helps improve your actual safety, which then helps you feel safer.
 It can also help satisfy you both visually and aurally because you can have security cameras that allow you to see what is happening around your house, and you can have alarms that sound to alert you of intruders.
-The SafeWise security system finder is an excellent tool to help you browse the many security options available for your living space.
+For more information about the security systems available and to find the best fit for your home and family, visit our Recommended Security Systems pages.